Wirtschaftsverband Fuels und Energie e. V.

 16 Jun 2022

-Their ask — The industry requests inclusion of green hydrogen used in refineries for fuel hydro treatment, recognition of municipal waste as eligible feedstock, indefinite use of unavoidable industrial CO2 sources, and energy-based rather than economic allocation methods.1234
+Message — The industry requests inclusion of green hydrogen used in refineries for fuel hydro treatment, recognition of municipal waste as eligible feedstock, indefinite use of unavoidable industrial CO2 sources, and energy-based rather than economic allocation methods.1234

-How it helps them — This would enable refineries to count green hydrogen toward renewable targets while reducing administrative burden.56
+Why — This would enable refineries to count green hydrogen toward renewable targets while reducing administrative burden.56

-Who loses — Climate advocates lose stricter carbon accounting that would discourage continued fossil fuel production.7
+Impact — Climate advocates lose stricter carbon accounting that would discourage continued fossil fuel production.7